aaassasdf/Capstone_Project/README.md

 Pytorch defines the data input must be in shape [batch_size,basket_size].
 Therefore, we need to transpose the created dataset into [number of baskets, max_len] and then sample it.
 The batch_size is bptt in this project with value = 512.

+# Current result (incomplete)

+the transformer keeps predicting the same sequence no matter what the input is.
+Please feel free to comment and point out the wrong parts.

 # Credit

 the model implementation follows the video: https://www.youtube.com/watch?v=M6adRGJe5cQ by Aladdin Persson